DanielaFlore/arch1-project2-nmaldonado2/project/README.md

 ## Instructions
 To run the game, please follow the instructions lisited below:
-1. In the current directory (project) type 'make'.
-The timerLib and program will consequently be made and the program will be downloaded to the msp430.
+1. In the current directory (project) type 'make'to build and install all the libraries and compile object files.
+The timerLib will consequently be made.
+2. In the current directory (project) type 'make load' to load and run the program on the msp430.
 2. The first state, representing the first game, is a musical arragement and it includes lights that change their dimness.
 To continue to the next state, press BTN1.